Md-Nasif03/Location-App/README.md

 <br>
 # Location App
 This Android application demonstrates how to request location permissions, get the user's current location, and display the location as an address.
-The app uses the Fused Location Provider API and the Geocoder API to retrieve and translate the location data.
+The app uses the Fused Location Provider API and the Geocoder API to retrieve and translate the location data.<br>
 # Features:
 - Request location permissions from the user.
 - Get the user's current location using the Fused Location Provider API.